Oregon Film and Video Tax Credit Auction

-We are holding an online tax credit auction with the Oregon Higher Education Coordinating Commission for 28,000 increments of $500 tax credit certificates.
-This auction runs December 2-6, 2019, with contributions going to the Oregon Opportunity Grant Fund.
+We are holding an online tax credit auction with the Film and Video Office for 40,000 increments of $500 tax certificates.
+This auction runs September 27 to October 1, 2021, with funds going to the Oregon Production Investment Fund.

 Bidding begins at 9 a.m.
-Pacific Standard Time (PST) December 2, 2019 and ends at 5 p.m.
-PST, December 6, 2019.
-We won't accept bids before or after these times.
+Pacific Daylight Time (PDT) September 27, 2021 and ends at 5 p.m.
+PDT, October 1, 2021.
+We won't accept online bids before or after these times.

-New for 2019: The minimum discount percentage is now 90 percent (down from 95 percent) of the credit value.
+The minimum discount percentage is 90 percent of the credit value.
 Therefore, the minimum bid amount for each $500 credit increment is $450.